renoirb/Wordpress-RSVP-Plugin/readme.txt

 * Moved some CSS and JavaScript to separate files instead of being included inline

 = 1.5.0 =
-* Made it so the plugin would only replace the plugin short code and not all of the page's content
+* Made it so the plugin would only replace the plugin short code and not all of the page’s content
 * Changed it so when the site is running over SSL the included javascript files would also be loaded over SSL
 * Removed deprecated calls to session_unregister so it would work correct on PHP 5.4 and above
 * Changed it so on new installs of RSVP fields that have free-form text will always be UTF-8 to minimize issues with unicode characters